Visa & Passport Information for Visitors to Prague, Czech Republic

 Visas are also NOT required in the following circumstances:

-Visit the Czech Republic without a visa.
+visit the Czech Republic without a visa.

-|Visas ARE required by all visitors not covered by the above.|
+|Visas ARE required by visitors not covered by the above:|

 (a) Visas are not available at border crossings or at Prague Airport.
 If you require a visa and arrive without one, you will be refused entry to the Czech Republic.

-Visit the Czech Republic with a visa.
+visit the Czech Republic with a visa.

 Further information on visas:

-Passport Information for tourists visiting
+Passport Information for tourists visiting Prague

-to enter the Czech Republic:
+Passport requirements to enter the Czech Republic:

-UK and EU nationals: a passport valid for the length of the visit
+|EU and UK nationals: a passport valid for the length of your visit

 leave the Czech Republic).|

-Further information is available from the Czech embassy in your home country (see above).|
+|Further information on passport requirements is available from the Czech embassy in your home country (see above).|